 Task Force on Climate-Related Financial Disclosures

 Climate change not only poses serious threats to communities, but also deeply impacts businesses, creating financial risks that must be integrated into business models as we transition to a clean energy economy.
-With this in mind, the Financial Stability Board (FSB) formed the Task Force on Climate-related Financial Disclosures (TCFD) in December 2015, choosing 32 members from across the G20, covering a range of economic sectors and financial markets.
-Spearheaded by FSB Chairman and Bank of England Governor Mark Carney and chaired by Mike Bloomberg, in 2017 the Task Force issued recommendations to help companies disclose information designed to help lenders, insurers, and investors better assess climate-related risks and opportunities, driving capital towards more sustainable investment.
+With this in mind, the Financial Stability Board (FSB) formed the Task Force on Climate-related Financial Disclosures (TCFD) in December 2015, comprising of 30 members from across the G20, covering a range of economic sectors and financial markets.
+Spearheaded by former FSB Chairman and Bank of England Governor Mark Carney and chaired by Mike Bloomberg, in 2017 the Task Force issued recommendations to help companies disclose information designed to help lenders, insurers, and investors better assess climate-related risks and opportunities, driving capital towards more sustainable investment.

 The Task Force’s recommendations called for companies to disclose:

 - The impact of climate-related risks and opportunities on business strategy

 - The assessment and management of climate-related risk

 - The metrics and targets used to assess and manage climate-related risks

 The TCFD released its recommendations in June 2017.
 As of July 2023, more than 4,700 organizations, representing over $32 trillion in market capitalization, have endorsed them.